powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 By using our Service, you agree to subscribe to newsletters, marketing or promotional materials and other information we may send.
 However, you may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or by emailing at support@mypowercloud.net.

 ## Purchases
-If you wish to purchase any product or service made available through PowerCloud (“Purchase”), you may be asked to supply certain information relevant to your Purchase including but not limited to, your credit or debit card number, the expiration date of your card, your billing address, and your address information.
+If you wish to purchase any product or service made available through PowerCloud ("Purchase"), you may be asked to supply certain information relevant to your Purchase including but not limited to, your credit or debit card number, the expiration date of your card, your billing address, and your address information.

 You represent and warrant that: (i) you have the legal right to use any card(s) or other payment method(s) in connection with any Purchase; and that (ii) the information you supply to us is true, correct and complete.